Injured dog found in ditch

 BEL AIRE, Kan.
-(KSNW)– The Bel Aire Police Department found a dog with injuries to his face and body in a ditch on 53 Street North between Rock and Webb Road.
+(KSNW) – The Bel Aire Police Department found a dog with injuries to his face and legs in a ditch on 53rd Street North between Rock and Webb Road.

-After stabilizing the dog the Heartland Animal Hospital and Sedgwick County Animal Control took the animal to a veterinarian to treat the dog’s injuries.
+After stabilizing the dog the Heartland Animal Hospital, Sedgwick County Animal Control took the animal to a veterinarian to treat the dog’s injuries.

 A Facebook post made by the Bel Aire Police Department says they don’t know how the dog sustained those injuries or where the dog came from.